-Limited and pragmatic engagement with international export control and non-proliferation regimes
+Limited and pragmatic engagement with international export control and nonproliferation regimes

 Beijing wants to be respected as a responsible power but refuses to be held to account by restrictive international regimes that it cannot shape and that it considers skewed towards benefiting other states.
-China would prefer to maintain dialogue and engagement and retain a form of associate status with international non-proliferation regimes and treaties, but it appears to refuse to commit to regimes that actively restrict its capability development.
-If a capability is prohibited from being exported to close strategic partners such as Pakistan, Beijing is more than willing to contravene such regimes and use clandestine means of export.
+China would prefer to maintain dialogue and engagement and retain a form of associate status with international nonproliferation regimes and treaties, but it appears to refuse to commit to regimes that actively restrict its capability development.
+If a capability is prohibited from being The Hague Code of Conduct and China exported to close strategic partners such as Pakistan, Beijing is more than willing to contravene such regimes and use clandestine means of export.
 Based on the confluence of the international normative environment and its centrality to Chinese strategic interest, the way China engages in missile proliferation can be further categorised into three distinct policy approaches.
 These strategies - though not unique to the country - have been effectively executed by China.